tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ### 0_pool

 This notebook is the container for all of your newly created projects (`project notes`).
-You can put here ideas you will be working on in the future, projects that are not started yet.
-Projects notes appear here in the `creation phase`.
-Project notes remain here during the `brainstorming` phase too.
+You can put ideas you will be working on in the future here, projects that are not started yet. `Projects notes` appear here in the `creation phase`. `Project notes` remain here during the `brainstorming` phase too.
 As soon as you started working on it, the project moves to the `1_ongoing notebook`.

 ### 1_ongoing